vertica/spark-connector/README.md

 ## Limitations

-If using S3 rather than HDFS, the spark cluster must be running with hadoop 3.3.
+If using S3 rather than HDFS, the Spark cluster must be running with hadoop 3.3.
 Our [S3 user guide](docs/s3-guide.md) goes over how to configure this.

 ## Videos